Han Feizi: Confucian comparison

+Spear-shield paradox

+Chapter 36 is credited as the origin of the Chinese word for contradiction (矛盾 (máodùn, spear-shield)), illustrating the irresistible force paradox:

+Among the Chu, there was a man selling shields and spears.
+He praised the former saying, "My shields are so solid nothing can penetrate them".
+Then he would praise his spears saying, "My spears are so sharp that among all things there's nothing they can't penetrate".
+Somebody else said, "If somebody tried to penetrate your shields with your spears, what would happen?"
+The man could not respond.

+Debating with a Confucianist about the legendary Chinese sage rulers Yao and Shun, Han Fei argues that one cannot praise them both because that would be making a "spear–shield" contradiction.

 Wu wei

 Devoting the entirety of Chapter 14, "How to Love the Ministers", to "persuading the ruler to be ruthless to his ministers", Han Fei's enlightened ruler strikes terror into his ministers by doing nothing (wu wei).
 Discarding his private reason and morality, he shows no personal feelings.
 The qualities of a ruler, his "mental power, moral excellence and physical prowess" are not as important as his method of government.
 Applying Fa (standards) requires no perfection on the part of the ruler.

 If the Han Feizi's wu wei was derivative of a proto-Daoism, its Dao nonetheless emphasizes autocracy ("Tao does not identify with anything but itself, the ruler does not identify with the ministers").
 Accepting that the Han Feizi applies wu wei specifically to statecraft, professor Xing Lu nonetheless argues that it actually does consider wu wei a virtue, and not just a tool or argument for the ruler to reduce activity and act impartially.
 The Han Feizi says, "by virtue de] of resting empty and reposed, he waits for the course of nature to enforce itself."